Pollard's p − 1 algorithm: Example

+Methods of choosing B

-Since the algorithm is incremental, it can just keep running with the bound constantly increasing.
+Since the algorithm is incremental, it is able to keep running with the bound constantly increasing.

 Assume that p − 1, where p is the smallest prime factor of n, can be modelled as a random number of size less than √n.
-By Dixon's theorem, the probability that the largest factor of such a number is less than (p − 1)1/ε is roughly ε−ε; so there is a probability of about 3−3 = 1/27 that a B value of n1/6 will yield a factorisation.
+By the Dickman function, the probability that the largest factor of such a number is less than (p − 1)1/ε is roughly ε−ε; so there is a probability of about 3−3 = 1/27 that a B value of n1/6 will yield a factorisation.

+An improved method to estimate the probability of success given B1, B2 is found in Kruppa (2010).

 In practice, the elliptic curve method is faster than the Pollard p − 1 method once the factors are at all large; running the p − 1 method up to B = 232 will find a quarter of all 64-bit factors and 1/27 of all 96-bit factors.